 As most surfaces are neutral or negatively charged, the positively charged particles are attracted, attach firmly, and spread uniformly across the treated surface.

-This process prevents dripping from elevated surfaces, allowing for a proper product dwell on traditionally difficult to clean areas, such as underneath tables, as well as counter and cabinet lips, which is extremely beneficial to everyone, as certain germs and infectious bacteria can survive on non-porous surfaces for months.
+This process prevents dripping from elevated surfaces, allowing for a proper product dwell on traditionally challenging to clean areas, such as underneath tables, as well as counter and cabinet lips, which is hugely beneficial to everyone, as certain germs and infectious bacteria can survive on non-porous surfaces for months.